agera-edc/DataSpaceConnector/PMD.md

     path: '**/reports/pmd/main.xml'
 ```

-Adding this configuration leads to Github generating annotations for the violations found that will be highlighted in PRs:
+Adding these steps leads to Github generating annotations for the violations found that will be highlighted in PRs:

 ![PMD Github annotations](.attachments/github_pmd_annotations.png)